techno-user314/thumby-color-games/README.md

-# thumby-color-games
+# Thumby Color games
-Games that I have made for the Thumby Color by TinyCircuits.
+Games that I have made for the Thumby Color by [TinyCircuits](https://tinycircuits.com/).

+## Installation
+Just copy the selected game folder onto your Thumby Color and enjoy!